babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 This allowed users who wanted to use experimental syntax to simply add the preset, instead of needing to configure/install each individual plugin.

 We actually [added](https://github.com/babel/babel/pull/2649) the Stage presets shortly after Babel's v6 release (it was previously a config flag in v5).

-These are some older examples from Babel v6.
+Shown below is an older example from Babel v6.

-It’s common to see this in a config:
+It was common to see this in a config:

 ```js
 {